Posted 2 years ago

 However, compared to her University experience 50 years ago, Su says a lot has changed.

-To do your course reading when Su first came to University, you had to go to the library where there was a finite set of resources available.
 If your text wasn’t there, it had to be ordered in from other libraries.
 Although a lot of the differences seem to be surrounding new equipment and ways of working, Su observed that technological advances are not the only thing that’s very different.

 Su’s advice for students starting out their journeys in higher education is to recognise that even though hard work is needed to do well in your studies, there is plenty of support on hand to help you enjoy your time at University.